JordanSpencerWu/old-website/_posts/blog/2016/2016-11-27-so-you-think-you-know-javascript.md

 ##### Scopes, Callbacks and Closures

-In JavaScript functions are the first class citizen and are the only way to create a scope.
-Whenever you declare a `var` variable, it is scope to the closest function scope, otherwise it will be scope to the global scope.
-Additional the arguments passed into the functions are scope to the function.
+In JavaScript functions are the first class citizen and are the only way to create a new scope.
+Whenever you declare a `var` variable, it is scope to the closest function scope, otherwise it will be scoped to the global scope.
+Additionally the arguments passed into the functions are scoped to the function.
 There are a few ways to create functions in JavaScript:

 {% highlight javascript %}
   // function declaration